DFE-Digital/tra-digital-design-history/app/posts/refer-serious-misconduct-by-a-teacher-in-england/2023-05-12-reducing-the-number-of-referrals-that-do-not-involve-serious-misconduct.md

 We did not include examples of non-serious misconduct.
 This is because policy says every allegation must be reviewed on a case-by-case basis, which makes defining non-serious misconduct difficult.
 We’ll consider adding examples in future iterations.

-We currently ask ‘Does the allegation involve serious misconduct?’ which sounds general.

-So we changed the question to ‘Does your allegation involve serious misconduct?’ to make it more specific.

 ![Reducing the number of referrals that do not involve serious misconduct](check-allegation-involves-serious-misconduct.png)